 Use this information to inform your next campaign.

 Conclusion: personalised campaigns based on understanding

-These ABM marketing tactics will provide a solid foundation for your campaigns and help you to approach key targets in a more direct and engaging manner.
-However, as we’ve discussed, personalisation is the key here, and what works for one account may not be as successful for another.
+These effective account-based marketing program tactics will provide a solid foundation for your personalised campaigns and help you to approach key targets in a more direct and engaging manner.
+However, as we've discussed, personalisation is the key here, and what works for one account may not be as successful for another.

 Therefore, the research and data gathering stages are so crucial.